vcmueller/project-data-engineering/code/etl/README.md

 - Temperature data is converted from Fahrenheit to Celsius.

-Only unloaded data is loaded to the database.
+Only new data is loaded to the database.
 The Status table is used for checking what was the last uploaded data.

-In case of incomplete loads caused by failures, then the table is refreshed and all data deleted before a new full load is done.
+In case of incomplete loads caused by failures, the table is refreshed and all data deleted before a new full load is done.

 ## Schedule

-The job schedule depends on whether is it in Test Mode or Production Mode.
+The job schedule depends on whether it is in Test Mode or Production Mode.
 - Test Mode = job runs every 15 min
 - Production Mode = job runs every month